 Unsurprisingly, many of us are unaware of the differences between herbs and spices, having used the words synonymously while cooking or discussing our favorite foods.
 We’re here to clear up the distinction, which all boils down to a simple lesson in botany (or herbology, if you’re a wizard).

 Some plants, like cilantro, can be both (we use the leaves and its coriander seeds), but most serve a single purpose.
 And there you have it.
 Now you can sound all kinds of smart and professional the next time you’re in the kitchen.

 We’ve rounded up six of our favorite herb and spice-heavy recipes below.
 Take a stab at them and impress all of your dinner guests.

 A splash of citrus really brings out the herbs, while yogurt tames their zest.
 It’s the perfect harmony of fresh ingredients.
-Get the recipe.
+Get our Slow-Cooked Lamb Shoulder with Orange, Yogurt and Herbs recipe.

 Cheese and herbs are a match made in tastebud heaven.
 You’ve had Boursin, right?
 If not, head to the grocery store immediately and purchase it.
 Your life has just begun.
-Get the recipe.
+Get our Stuffed Bell Peppers with Feta and Herbs recipe.